 For further information regarding parking or visitor parking to all other areas, please contact car parking on 46002 or email email@example.com

-The University is keen to promote Green Travel.
+The University is keen to promote sustainable travel.
 The aim of these pages is to inform University staff and students about the different options for travelling to Durham City and Queen's Campus and between Durham and Stockton.
 Durham University has a Sustainable Travel Plan which set out objectives and targets which are monitored by undertaking travel surveys on a regular basis.
-For more details please go to Green Travel Plans.